MRazaKazmi/Taxilytics/README.md

 ## Future Work

--- Inlclude CI/CD pipelines
+- Inlclude CI/CD pipelines
--- Include more data quality checks
+- Include more data quality checks
+- Add data visualizations to present insights from the data